JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *0.5 hours* weekly meeting
  - *0.5 hours* working angle between rotors
  - *0.5 hours* set up pop-up cards for each type of test
+ - *1.5 hours* pause timer when pop up card is visible and activate/disable cards explaining the test at the beginning of each test

 TODO:
  - fix rotation...
    - check every equation
  - add time limit
- - don't have timer run whilst pop up cards are visible
- - test explanation pop up card functionality
  - between rep graph functionality
  - navigation to between rep graphs